Author's Note: I'm juggling with a new type of writing style, very unlike of how I normally write things. Can you spot the differences?

 "Um…" I didn't know where to start on that question.
 "I was um… just worried!
 You're not usually this quiet when there's so much that happened today…"

 The teenager stared at me for a moment, and then her eyes drifted down to the snowy ground.
 "Well..." she began, "I was just thinking…" A moment of silence passed as we continued our walk, though I kept looking at her, awaiting her response.
-Finally, she gazed up at me, immediately asking, "Marche, what do you think of my hair?"
+Finally, she gazed up at me and immediately asked, "Marche, what do you think of my hair?"

 I slowed down my pace as I blinked upon the unexpected question.
 "Your hair…?"